I’ve written about this before.

 The flash-to-bang is getting shorter and shorter.
 9/11 and Hurricane Katrina were the opening acts.

-January 6th and the fall of Kabul are the most recent manifestations of this phenomena.
+January 6th and the fall of Kabul are the most recent manifestations of this phenomenon.

-Things used to happen and then you’d read about it, dispassionately, in a newspaer the morning after.
+Things used to happen and then you’d read about it, dispassionately, in a newspaper the morning after.
 If you were lucky, there was a picture that accompanied the article.

 Today it’s all reaction and little reflection.